 Today, there are nearly 100 cultivars of this tart-sweet vegetable-used-as-fruit, ranging in colors from green to brilliant, bright red.

-Do you grow rhubarb?
+Do you have experience with growing rhubarb?
 For all you cold-weather growers in the northern U.S. and Canada: What are your best tips for plentiful petioles?
-And for you daring southern growers: Have you made it work despite the summer’s heat?
+And for you daring southern growers: Have you made growing rhubarb work despite the summer’s heat?
 Let me know in the comments below!